 To date, we have exclusive rights to certain U.S. and foreign intellectual property with respect to the Precigen technology, including the existing Precigen product candidates, such as Ad-RTS-IL-12 + veledimex, and with respect to CAR+ T, NK and TCR cell therapies arising from the laboratory of Laurence Cooper, M.D., Ph.D., who was then at MD Anderson.
 Under our Channel Agreement with Precigen, Precigen has the sole right to conduct and control the filings, prosecution and maintenance of the patents and patent applications licensed to us.
 Although under the agreement Precigen has agreed to consider in good faith and consult with us regarding any comments we may have regarding these patents and patent applications, we cannot guarantee that our comments will be solicited or followed.
-Under the MD Anderson License, future filings and applications require the agreement of each of MD Anderson, Precigen and us, and MD Anderson has the right to control the preparation and filing of additional patent applications unless the parties agree that we or Precigen may prosecute the application directly.
+Under the MD Anderson License, future filings and applications require the agreement of each of MD Anderson, Precigen may prosecute the application directly.
 Although under the agreement MD Anderson has agreed to review and incorporate any reasonable comments that we or Precigen may have regarding these patents and patent applications, we cannot guarantee that our comments will be solicited or followed.
 Without direct control of the channel program patents and patent applications, we cannot guarantee that our comments will be solicited or followed.
 Without direct control of the channel program patents and patent applications, we are dependent on Precigen or MD Anderson, as applicable, to keep us advised of prosecution, particularly in foreign jurisdictions where prosecution information may not be publicly available.
 We anticipate that we, Precigen and MD Anderson will file additional patent applications both in the United States and in other countries.
 However, we cannot predict or guarantee:

-- The degree and range of protection any patents will afford us against competitors, including whether third parties will find ways to invalidate or otherwise circumvent our patents; - If and when patents will be issued; - · Whether or not others will obtain patents claiming subject matter related to or relevant to our product candidates; or - Whether we will need to initiate litigation or administrative proceedings that may be costly whether we win or lose.
+- The degree and range of protection any patents will afford us against competitors, including whether third parties will find ways to invalidate or otherwise circumvent our patents; - If and when patents will be issued; - Whether or not others will obtain patents claiming subject matter related to or relevant to our product candidates; or - Whether we will need to initiate litigation or administrative proceedings that may be costly whether we win or lose.